Lilypad-Tech/lilypad/docs/smart-contract-jobs.md

 Now - we can call the `runJob` method of the on chain controller from another contract.
 This will cause the job-creator service to kick in and do the following things:

  * check that funds have been approved for the solver
- * transfer those funds to it's wallet
+ * transfer those funds to its wallet
  * run the job on lilypad
  * call the `submitResults` method on the on-chain job creator
  * the on-chain job creator will call the `submitResults` of the original calling contract